ieee-vgtc/ieeevis.org/content/info/call-participation/posters.md

 Summaries should include a concise description of the idea, the results or findings, supporting imagery and figures, and a discussion of the implications of the work to the selected domain.
 Full literature searches are not expected, although relevant citations should be included.

+### Camera Ready Submission

+Two page summary: Authors whose posters are accepted for IEEE VIS will be asked to refine their two-page summaries based upon feedback from reviewers and submit an electronic poster.
+Use the same format as the initial submission.

+Poster: PDF format, A0 size.

+Preview Image: PNG format, Size 1920 x 1080

+Video Preview: Presenters are also encouraged to submit an accompanying preview video.
+Video preview is a great opportunity to publicize your work or event to a wide audience.
+A video preview should be self-explaining and self-contained.
+Further instructions are available at [http://ieeevis.org/year/2022/info/presenter-information/fast-forward-and-video-previews](http://ieeevis.org/year/2022/info/presenter-information/fast-forward-and-video-previews).

 Visit the [Posters FAQ](http://ieeevis.org/year/2022/info/call-participation/posters-faq) page for some useful tips for authors.